-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- The U.S. Breastfeeding Committee (USBC) has submitted a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration (FDA) advocating for revisions to the nutrient requirements for infant formula.
 In its response to a request for information, the USBC emphasizes the importance of grounding formula standards in the established health benefits of human milk, the biological norm for infant nutrition.

-Highlighting the essential role more ST
+Highlighting the essential role of breastfeeding, the organization outlines severa more ST

 University of Connecticut Assistant Clinical Professor of Surgery Warns Proposed Medicare Rate Threatens Access to Minimally Invasive Carpal Tunnel Surgery (10)